datareel/datareel/load_balancer/ssl_bridge/README.txt

 the CN name of the issuer’s certificate.
 You must also provide a trusted CA list using the ssl_backend_ca_list_file setting.

-For all other DRLB setting please refer to the README file supplied with the DRLB server:
+For all other DRLB setting please refer to the DRLB README file:

-# more /usr/share/doc/drlb/README.txt
+# more /usr/share/doc/drlb_ssl_bridge/README.txt

 or online: